seungbo-com/atom_at/README.md

 # atom_at
-Tool for gathering distance, bond angles from XYZ format.
+Tool for gathering distance and bond angles from XYZ format.

+__Currently working on progress.__